nguuuquaaa/Awoken-Belphegor/FUTURE_PLAN.md

-## tl;dr: Belphegor will switch to slash commands at the end of April
+## tl;dr: Belphegor will switch to slash commands at the end of ~~April~~ August

-So by the end of April, all bots will be required message intent or some sort to send normal messages for commands, *or* just go slash commands and YOLO.
+So by the end of ~~April~~ August, all bots will be required message intent or some sort to send normal messages for commands, *or* just go slash commands and YOLO.
 Since discord explicitly disapproves of using message intent for bot commands (iirc), slash commands is the only choice left.

 So I'll do that.